Signature of exceptional point phase transition in Hermitian systems: Results

-The dynamics of this system differs qualitatively from the one of the non-Hermitian system at all times (cf. Figure~\ref{fig:figure2} and Figure~\ref{fig:figure7}a).
+Our calculations based on the Equations~\eqref{eq2}–\eqref{eq5} show that the decrease of the number of reservoirs modes leads to the fact that the transition becomes less clear (see Figure~\ref{fig:figure6and3/4}).
+As the number of the reservoirs modes decreases further, the return times become shorter than the exponential decay times ($T_{1,2}<<\gamma_{1,2}^{-1}$).
+In this case, the dynamics of the Hermitian system differ qualitatively from the one of the non-Hermitian system at all times (cf. Figure~\ref{fig:figure2} and Figure~\ref{fig:figure7}a).
 It is complex and resembles random fluctuations (Figure~\ref{fig:figure7}a).
-However, the EP phase transition manifests itself even in the dynamics of such a system (Figure~\ref{fig:figure7}b).
-The fact that the phase transition occurs even in the Hermitian system with only ten degrees of freedom allows us to argue about a Hermitian nature of the EP phase transition.
-Moreover, the small number of degrees of freedom that is sufficient for observing the EP phase transition can simplify the experimental implementation of such systems.
+However, even in this regime, the system dynamics demonstrate the transition (Figure~\ref{fig:figure7}a), which occurs when the coupling strength between the oscillators $\Omega \approx {\Omega _{EP}} = {{\left| {{\gamma _1} - {\gamma _2}} \right|}}/{2}$, where $\gamma_{1,2} = \pi g_{1,2}^2/\delta{\omega_{1,2}}$~\eqref{eq10}.
+The fact that the transition takes place even when the system dynamics are so complex allows us to argue about it occurs due to the entire temporal dynamics of the system, and not just due to exponential decay stages.